IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 Reason Code Meaning
 ____________________________________________________________________________________________________________
 **0001(X'01')**  The database was not found in the catalog.
 The database name passed on the API was
                   not found and was required for the successful completion of this API.

 		Verify the database was created successfully and has not been deleted prior to issuing this API.
+In some cases, this reason code code indicate that an internal parmlist was overlaid.
+		If necessary, provide the addtional documentation via znsq_last_result() report.
 ____________________________________________________________________________________________________________
 **0009(X'09')**  Database not found.
 A database was not found on the `znsq_destroy()` API.